google_counter

 Radiation Therapy for sarcoma in Germany

 In all countries of the world, radiation therapy is used to treat malignant neoplasms.
 But it has different effectiveness.
-Qualitative therapy requires expensive equipment and the availability of doctors in the clinic staff who have necessary skills to use the equipment.
+Qualitative therapy requires expensive equipment and the availability of doctors in the clinic staff who have the necessary skills to use the equipment.

-• Intensity modulated radiation therapy.
+• Intensity-modulated radiation therapy.
 Compared with conventional radiation therapy, the rays more accurately focus on the tumor and less affect healthy surrounding tissues.

 • Proton therapy.
 The method of treatment, comparable in effectiveness with intensity-modulated radiation therapy, but with a higher safety profile and better tolerability.
 Proton therapy allows you to more accurately affect the tumor and less damage to surrounding tissue.
-But this type of treatment is rarely used even in developed countries because of the high cost.
+However, this type of treatment is rarely used even in developed countries because of the high cost.
 In Germany, proton therapy is available only in some clinics.

 • Intraoperative radiotherapy.
 It is carried out before the closure of the operating wound.
 The advantage of this type of treatment is that gamma rays do not pass through healthy tissues.
 This makes it possible to apply high doses of radiation, which greatly increases the effectiveness of the procedure.

 • Brachytherapy is another name for internal radiation therapy.
-The pellets are placed with granules of radioactive substance.
-With sarcoma they are injected through thin tubes that are left after the operation.
+The pellets are placed with granules of a radioactive substance.
+With sarcoma, they are injected through thin tubes that are left after the operation.
 Different doses of radiation are used to treat different types of malignant tumors.
 Some granules with a radioactive substance enter into the focus of the oncological process only for a few minutes, others - for several days.

 Sarcoma Chemotherapy in Germany